oxyg3nium/oxyg3nium/.autodoc/docs/markdown/docker/prometheus/prometheus.md

 [View code on GitHub](https://github.com/alephium/alephium/docker/prometheus/prometheus.yml)

 This code is a configuration file for Prometheus, a monitoring and alerting system.
-The purpose of this file is to define how Prometheus should scrape data from a target, in this case, the Alephium application.
+The purpose of this file is to define how Prometheus should scrape data from a target, in this case, the Oxyg3nium application.

 The `global` section sets the default scrape interval and evaluation interval to 15 seconds.
 It also sets the external label for all time series and alerts to 'alephium'.

 The `scrape_configs` section defines the job name as 'alephium' and sets the scrape interval to 15 seconds.
-The `static_configs` section specifies the target to be scraped, which is the Alephium application running on port 12973.
+The `static_configs` section specifies the target to be scraped, which is the Oxyg3nium application running on port 12973.
 It also adds a label 'app' with the value 'alephium' to all scraped time series and alerts.

-This configuration file can be used in the larger Alephium project to monitor the performance and health of the application.
-Prometheus will scrape metrics from the Alephium application at the defined interval and store them in a time series database.
+This configuration file can be used in the larger Oxyg3nium project to monitor the performance and health of the application.
+Prometheus will scrape metrics from the Oxyg3nium application at the defined interval and store them in a time series database.
 These metrics can then be visualized and analyzed using Prometheus' built-in query language, or used to trigger alerts based on predefined rules.

-Example usage of this configuration file in the Alephium project:
+Example usage of this configuration file in the Oxyg3nium project:

 ```
 # Start Prometheus with the alephium.yml configuration file